tayganr/purviewlab/modules/module04.md

     > :bulb: **Did you know?**
     >
     > A **Term Template** determines the attributes for a term.
-The **System default** term template has the basic fields only (e.g. Name, Definition, Status, etc). **Custom** term templates can be used to capture additional custom attributes.
+The **System default** term template has basic fields only (e.g. Name, Definition, Status, etc). **Custom** term templates on the other hand, can be used to capture additional custom attributes.
 For more information, check out [How to manage term templates for business glossary](https://docs.microsoft.com/en-us/azure/purview/how-to-manage-term-templates).

     ![System default term template](../images/module04/04.02-term-default.png)